ellefer/eellefsen/index.md

 excerpt: "hello"
 ---

-I am an mathematical biologist and faculty member at St. Olaf College.
+I am a mathematical biologist.
 My research interests include nonlocal reaction-advection-diffusion equations, patch models, and other ODE systems to model habitat fragmentation, territory formation, and species competition.
 In my teaching, I am passionate about implementing modeling into the classroom.
 I work on writing modeling activites that can be used in the calculus and differential equations classrooms.
 In my free time, I enjoy running, hiking, eating good food, knitting, and hanging out with my husband and dog.